tehckisnow/WakeJS/README.md

 I have built a simple browser terminal emulator for displaying a text-based game in the browser.
 Text is outputted to an HTML paragraph element which is followed by an input element that takes user's text, changes game states and calculates a response, then appends it to the previous HTML paragraph element.
 (This may likely cause problems when this element becomes too large, so consider changing output to instead add additional text elements, or remove the oldest lines from the text element)

 So far a player can move around with commands like "n" or "north", and can review the room description with the "look" or "l" command.
+Player can also look at, pick up, and drop items.
+Exits can be locked and require a key to unlock before exiting.
 <p>
 Todo:<br />
--use
+-return error if no gamefile found
+-list function for determining grammar (commas and spaces, oxford comma and) -use
-	use machine checks the machine and searches for reasonable verbs (flip, use, activate, throw, turn) -adjective property would allow multiple objects(silver key, bronze key). tokenize would also check adjective parameter for valid keywords<br />
+	use machine checks the machine and searches for reasonable verbs (flip, use, activate, throw, turn) -interactables (considering calling these machines; they are items with states and/or behaviors, e.g. lightswitch.)<br />
+-adjective property would allow multiple objects(silver key, bronze key). tokenize would also check adjective parameter for valid keywords<br />
 -typos with get (like "get cion") return the room description as if target was not there.
 -get ALL command<br />
+-build enclosures for global variables<br />
 -up arrow command history<br />
 -make more object-oriented? (would reduce repeated code and allow for default settings)<br />
--ensure font is displaying correctly on other machines(works locally, but not when hosted) -import/export map data to a json file to separate game data, manage saving, and swap games.<br />
+-ensure font is displaying correctly on other machines(works locally, but not when hosted) -review formatting of room info output<br />
--interactables (considering calling these machines; they are items with states and/or behaviors, e.g. lightswitch.)<br />
--review formatting of room info output<br />
 -simplify code (a lot of unnecessary abstraction.  consolidate similar functions or break up into smaller?)<br />
 -save<br />